Aneesh495/Aneesh495/README.md

 # Aneesh Krishna

-Most of my time goes to things that have to be fast and correct.

 **Systems**
 [cathode](https://github.com/Aneesh495/cathode) — CPU-only renderer, hand NEON in the hot path, full NTSC/CRT signal chain in software, no GPU
 [lockstep](https://github.com/Aneesh495/lockstep) — C++ matching and market-data path for an electronic exchange